JCR-UK

 Colchester, Essex

-There was a medieval Jewish community in Colchester, until their expulsion in 1290.
+There was a medieval Jewish community in Colchester, which existed from at least 1185 until the Jewish expulsion in 1290.

-The current community really dates from World War II, when several Jewish families were evacuated to the town, who, together with local families and Jewish service personnel (from the UK, US and the Commonwealth), commenced holding Jewish religious services.
+The current community really dates from World War II, when several Jewish families were evacuated to the town, who, together with local families and Jewish service personnel (from the UK, US and the Commonwealth), commenced holding Jewish religious services, although a congregation was not formally established until the late 1950s.

 Congregation Data